linux-kdevops/kdevops-history/docs/why-vagrant.md

-# Why vagrant is used for virtualization
+# Why Vagrant is used for virtualization

-There are a few reasons why kdevops has embraced vagrant.
+There are a few reasons why kdevops has embraced Vagrant.
 Below we go through each of them.

-## What is a vagrant box anyway?
+## What is a Vagrant box anyway?

-First let's understand what a vagrant box is.
-A vagrant box is essentially a tarball (gzip, xc are both supported) with a qcow2 image and a small metadata file explaining how large the drive for the guest is.
+First let's understand what a Vagrant box is.
+A Vagrant box is essentially a tarball (gzip, xc are both supported) with a qcow2 image and a small metadata file explaining how large the drive for the guest is.